 The Menu offered:

-Starter: A tasty blend of savoury dips with grissini.
+- A tasty blend of savoury dips with grissini

-Pan friend sea bream, capsicum, green beans, carrot, celeriac puree, and lemon parsley butter.
+- Pan fried sea bream, capsicum, green beans, carrot, celeriac puree, and lemon parsley butter

-Dinner service started about 20 minutes after take-off, which was well after 1 am local time.
+Dinner service started about 20 minutes after takeoff, which was well after 1:00 am local time.
 All food (starter, main course, and dessert) was served at once on a single tray, which was kind of odd but probably had to do with the late departure time of the plane.
-The food tasted good although I was underwhelmed.
+The food tasted good, although I was underwhelmed.

-As a mid-flight snack, I choose the only item available on the menu – Taiwanese pork in noodle soup – which was excellent.
+As a mid-flight snack, I chose the only item available on the menu – Taiwanese pork in noodle soup – which was excellent.

-Ninety minutes prior to landing, a continental breakfast was served, with a cold-pressed juice (orange, coconut water, pineapple and passionfruit), fresh seasonal fruit, Greek yoghurt, apricot compote and granola.
-The crew rolled a selection of hot items through the cabin and you could choose from the available items.
-I had the dim sum selection: pork siu mai, yellow fungus pomegrante basket, har grow and glutinous rice dumpling.
+Ninety minutes prior to landing, continental breakfast was served, with a cold-pressed juice (orange, coconut water, pineapple, and passionfruit), fresh seasonal fruit, Greek yogurt, apricot compote, and granola.
+The crew rolled a selection of hot items through the cabin, and you could choose from the available items.
+I had the dim sum selection: pork Siu Mai, yellow fungus pomegranate basket, har grow, and glutinous rice dumpling.

 There were three toilets for Business Class passengers: two behind the cockpit and one in the galley between the two Business Class cabins.

-The Internet is available on the Cathay Pacific A350 (currently not available on the carrier’s B777 and A330 fleet).
-For regional flights under six hours, unlimited internet currently costs $13 USD, and $20 USD for flights over six hours.
+The Internet is available on the Cathay Pacific A350 (currently unavailable on the carrier’s B777 and A330 fleet).
+For regional flights under six hours, unlimited internet currently costs $13 USD and $20 USD for flights over six hours.
 A single hour on any A350 flight will cost $10 USD.

 If you are planning to book a flight, don’t book through the airline’s website direct, our flight & hotel experts will almost always quote you cheaper for Economy, Premium Economy, Business and First Class long-haul flights and will offer upgrades and benefits on hotel stays.